Generative Spoken Dialogue Language Modeling: Introduction

-Here we capitalize on recent progress in self-supervised learning and textless speech processing \cite{borgholt2022brief,kushal2021gslm} to investigate the possibility to directly train a spoken dialogue model from raw audio, bypassing the need for text or ASR.
+Here we capitalize on recent progress in self-supervised learning and textless speech processing \cite{borgholt2022brief,borsos22_audiolm,kushal2021gslm} to investigate the possibility to directly train a spoken dialogue model from raw audio, bypassing the need for text or ASR.
 Briefly, we build on self-supervised discrete speech representations models, which we train on spontaneous conversations with each speaker having his or her own audio channel.
 After training, the speech units come to represent not only verbal but also nonverbal materials.
 We can now encode a conversation between two interlocutors as two parallel streams of discrete tokens.
-We then introduce a novel dual-tower transformer architecture, where each channel is processed by one "tower" of the model which learn via an autoregressive loss, but the two towers also communicate via cross attention in their hidden units.
+We then introduce a novel dual-tower transformer architecture, where each channel is processed by one "tower" of the model which learn via an autoregressive loss, but the two towers also communicate via cross-attention in their hidden units.
 This cross-attention is critical for the correct synchronization of the two channels and result in a naturalistic distribution of turns, overlap and pauses.
-While this system is not trained on enough data to capture deep syntactic and semantic aspects of dialogue, it does capture some essential surface characteristics of chitchat in mimicking accurately turn taking and backchannelling.
+While this system is not trained on enough data to capture deep syntactic and semantic aspects of dialogue, and indeed scores below a text-based cascaded ASR+LM+TTS model on semantic content, it does capture better surface characteristics of chitchat in mimicking accurately turn-taking and backchanneling.
 This can be seen as a proof of principle that previously difficult to capture aspects of spontaneous conversations can be captured with minimally modified language modeling techniques.
+Finally, our model opens up new possibilities to create more natural naturalistic human-machine dialogue systems in the future.